Alcohol & Your Carry Permit

 - the person’s alcohol concentration is more than 0.04.

-A police officer may arrest without a warrant upon probable cause of this offense, without regard to whether committed in officer’s presence.
+A police officer may arrest without a warrant upon probable cause of this offense; regardless whether committed in officer’s presence.

 Prevention take-away: On a practical level, you’re not going to be “carrying under the influence” at that low alcohol level.
 That’s why the real limit is the 0.04 alcohol concentration.
 A 180 pound male could be over 0.04 after just two drinks or beers.
-A 110 pound female cold be over after just one.
-As a result, the best plan may be to avoid drinking at all while carrying in public.
+And a 110 pound female cold be over after just one.
+So, the best plan may be to avoid drinking at all while carrying in public.

 Otherwise, look at a Widmark formula chart to find out how many drinks it takes to get you to 0.04.
-Then if you do drink, count your drinks at stay below.
+Then if you do drink, count your drinks and stay at or below.

 Preliminary screening test